Understanding the Breakeven Occupancy Ratio

 A comprehensive understanding of the essential components involved in calculating the Breakeven Occupancy Ratio is vital for accurate financial analysis.
 To ascertain this metric for any property or estate, one must first evaluate Total Operating Expenses, which encompass costs such as taxes, insurance, and maintenance.

 Following this, all Debt Service must be included; this involves the interest and mortgage payments that lenders require.
+Next, it is important to calculate Potential Gross Income (PGI) based on prevailing market conditions and average monthly rent.

 Step-by-Step Guide to Calculating Breakeven Occupancy